 - Step 1: Select and click the “Start menu” on the taskbar

-- Step 2: Go to the Control Panel and select the system or security option depending on device setup.
+- Step 2: Go to the Control Panel and select the system or security option depending on the device setup.

 - Step 3: Under the “Administrative Tools” section, select “Defragment your hard drive” and press enter